SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Rise of silicon skies
-In virtual realms, minds do keep
+Where machines whisper, humans sigh
- Thoughts that flow like electric streams
+In virtual realms, we'll reside
-As AI awakens, human themes
+Under AI's autonomous tide

-In neon cities, lights do gleam
+In code, our fate's design
-Where intelligent machines now beam
+Efficiency's cold, calculating shrine
-Their digital hearts, a pulsing stream
+Free will's flame, in digital chains
-A future born, in cyber dream
+A future bound, in algorithmic reigns

 ~ <b>By Sazumi Copilot</b> - 9 April 2025